francospatz/to-do-list/README.md

 # Welcome to to-do-list 👋

-> It is made in React with Tailwindcss and Sass for the styles and Framer-Motion for the animations.
+> Made in React with Tailwindcss and Sass for the styles and Framer-Motion for the animations.
->
+> Add, delete, filter and order by drag & drop all your tasks.

 ### ✨ [Live Demo](https://francospatz.github.io/to-do-list)